eyesandface/MadLibs-PythonSP1/README.md

 ## How to Play
 1. Start the program.
-2. Choose a template by entering:
+2. Choose a template by entering 1, 2, or 3.
-   1 for Hospital
-   2 for Camping
-   3 for Letter
 3. Follow the prompts:
    Enter words (nouns, verbs, adjectives, etc.)
-   Enter numbers when requested
+   Enter numbers when requested.
 4. The program will generate and display a story.

 ## Code Structure